 |Trust Pilot Score||4.6||1.8|

-Looking for an alternative to Avast VPN?
+Looking for an alternative to Avast VPN in Spain?
 I have a list combined just for you.
 Here is a list that you need to consider:

-Yes, Avast VPN is worth it, and I do recommend buying this VPN.
+Yes, Avast VPN is worth it, and I do recommend buying this VPN in Spain.
 It’s particularly a good VPN when it comes to encryption and protocols.
 But its price is too costly when compared to Surfshark or PureVPN.

-So, if you ask me if Avast VPN is any good?
-Yes, Avast is a good service and is worth getting in 2022.
+So, if you ask me if Avast VPN is any good in Spain?
+Yes, Avast is a good service and is worth getting in 2023.
 But do keep in mind that there are also other options out there that offer even better features.